-The Office of Legislative Oversight (OLO) anticipates that enacting Bill 15-23 would have a small to moderate net negative impact on economic conditions in the County in terms of the Council's priority indicators.
-The Bill would establish a rent stabilization policy that would prohibit annual rent increases more than the sum of local annual Consumer Price Index for All Urban Consumers (CPI-U) plus 8 percent for certain rental units.
-Based on a review of peer-reviewed economic studies on rent stabilization, OLO concludes the Bill likely would reduce rents for certain tenants of rent-regulated units.
-Certain property owners and managers likely would respond by decreasing operating expenses associated with ordinary maintenance and repair, or removing properties from the rental market (i.e., through condo conversion).
+The Office of Legislative Oversight (OLO) anticipates that enacting Bill 16-23 would have a moderate to large net negative impact on economic conditions in the County in terms of the Council's priority indicators.
+The Bill would establish a rent stabilization policy that would prohibit annual rent increases either above 3 percent or, if lower, the rental component of the Consumer Price Index (CPI) for certain rental units.
+Based on a review of peer-reviewed economic studies on rent stabilization, OLO concludes the Bill likely would significantly reduce rents for certain tenants of rent-regulated units.
+Certain property owners and managers likely would respond by decreasing operating expenses, or removing properties from the rental market (i.e., through condo conversion).
 Based on their relative economic multiplier effects, reduced landlord spending likely would yield economic costs that exceed the economic benefits of increased household spending (holding all else equal).
 Moreover, extending the rent stabilization policy may moderate certain residential property values and/or decrease the County's competitiveness in the rental housing market relative to jurisdictions in Northern Virginia that lack rent stabilization policies.

-BACKGROUND AND PURPOSE OF BILL 15-23
+BACKGROUND AND PURPOSE OF BILL 16-23